-Also, the SEC explains in its guidance to be aware of red flags such as:
+Also, the SEC explains in its guidance (see U.S. Securities and Exchange Commission (SEC) 2011) to be aware of red flags such as:

 "High investment returns with little or no risk.
 Every investment carries some degree of risk, and investments yielding higher returns typically involve more risk.
 Be highly suspicious of any "guaranteed" investment opportunity.

 "Overly consistent returns.
 Investments tend to go up and down over time, especially those seeking high returns.
 Be suspect of an investment that continues to generate regular, positive returns regardless of overall market conditions."